This website is best viewed in a browser that supports web standards.

 Dec.
 7, 2017

-Northwest Missouri State University will honor civil rights leader Martin Luther King Jr. with a series of events next month, including its annual peace brunch to commemorate Martin Luther King Day.
+Northwest Missouri State University will honor civil rights leader Martin Luther King Jr. with a series of events next month, including a service day and its annual peace brunch to commemorate Martin Luther King Day.

-The seventh annual peace brunch is at 11 a.m. to 12:45 p.m.
-Monday, Jan.
-15, in the J.W.
+The seventh annual peace brunch is 11 a.m. to 12:45 p.m.
+Jan.
+15 in the J.W.
 Jones Student Union Ballroom.
-A free hot breakfast buffet will be served and the brunch will feature a keynote speaker.
+A free hot breakfast buffet will be served, and the brunch will feature Carleane Hawkins, who is founder and principle consultant of The Camdy Group as well as a 1997 Northwest alumna, as its keynote speaker.

 The week continues with presentations and activities centered on civil rights and social justice issues.
 All events are free and open to the public.